wp-plugins/post-to-menu/readme.txt

 * Initial version of the plugin

 = 1.0 =
-* Realease version of the plugin
+* Release version of the plugin